-Did you accomplish all your goals this year?
+Did you accomplish all your goals in 2017?
 Great!
 Now is the time to start setting your strategic plan for 2018.
 Learn from your successes and mistakes, make 2018 your best year yet!

 By Tayde Aburto / in Blog / October 29, 2017